Tunkyst/Tunkyst/README.md

 - 👋 Hi, I’m @Tunkyst
-- 👀 I’m interested in Machine Learning and RPA
+- 👀 I’m interested in ML, RPA and everything about Data
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, SQL and Data Science
 - 📫 How to reach me thamirestorquato0@gmail.com

 <!---